be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 Depending on `QUICK` param, we follow either short or long path.
 Other things are also shown here:

-* `skip heroku` mode allows to precompile and upload assets, but not touch Heroku.
-Rarely used, but sometimes is helpful.
+* `skip heroku` mode allows to precompile and upload assets, but skip the Heroku push.
+Rarely used, but sometimes helpful.
-* We have `rake cache:clear` [call `Rails.cache.clear`](https://gist.github.com/be9/87727f2f41c8709036e2#file-cache-rake).
+* We have `rake cache:clear` [call `Rails.cache.clear`](https://gist.github.com/be9/87727f2f41c8709036e2#file-cache-rake)
 in Shuttlerock.
 The commented out part shows how this can be used.
 Full deploy proactively runs `cache:clear` along with `db:migrate`, while quick mode allows you to tell `... and clear cache` to the bot.

 Following this logic you can easily add your own deploy flags and modes.